Gautham-G/DL-for-Semantic-Segmentation/README.md

 ### Part B

 Next, I conduct transfer learning by using the pre-trained weights of PSPNet from Part A on a new dataset named KITTI.
 (Also a dataset for semantic segmentation).
 Please find more details in the results pdf.

+All directly relevant code is present in src/vision.

+#### To do : Complete directory tree + description in the read me.
+Also include instructions for running.